ETFs are funds that track a particular index and trade on the exchange

 The All Weather Investing smallcase is a recession proof way of building long term wealth, consisting of equities, gold and fixed income ETFs.

 What are ETFs?

 ETFs (Exchange Traded Funds) are baskets of securities that track an underlying index (Nifty, Gold, etc) and can be bought and sold on the exchange.
-ETFs are ideal for passive investing since they are cost-efficient (lower expense ratios than mutual funds) and liquid (trade during market hours, so you buy/sell your smallcases quickly)
+ETFs are ideal for passive investing since they are cost-efficient and liquid (trade during market hours, so you buy/sell your smallcases quickly)

 How is All Weather Investing recession proof?

 The allocation of your investment to each asset class in the All Weather Investing smallcase is determined by the prevailing market conditions.
 When the markets are volatile, the exposure to equity ETFs within the smallcase is decreased and vice versa.